Robby Anderson Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- Anderson is averaging 88 receiving yards per game in three career matchups against the Falcons, 38.5 more than his receiving yards prop bet over/under for Sunday's game (49.5).
+- Against the Falcons, Anderson has averaged 88 receiving yards per game over his three career matchups, 38.5 more than his over/under for Sunday's game.

-- Anderson, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Anderson has caught a touchdown pass versus the Falcons once, but did not have multiple TDs in that game.

 - The Falcons are conceding 263.2 passing yards per game this year, the NFL's 19th-ranked pass defense.